Personnel Complaints & Compliments

 - Sustained - Allegations supported by sufficient evidence to justify a reasonable conclusion that the action(s) occurred and were violations.

 - Not Sustained - Insufficient evidence available to prove or dispute allegations.
 The allegation(s) appeared to have merit, however, there was insufficient evidence to either prove or disprove the allegation(s).

 - Exonerated - Alleged action(s) occurred but were justified, lawful, and proper.
 Employee acted in compliance with departmental rules and regulations and/or policy and procedures.

 - Unfounded - Allegation(s) are false, did not occur, or not supported by facts.
 The allegation(s) was without merit and did not occur

 The complainant will be notified of the investigative results, upon approval by the Chief of Police.

 Any questions or concerns may be addressed to the Commander of the Administrative Division.

 The Compliment Process

 All compliments will be accepted by this department no matter how the compliment is received and no matter who the person reporting the compliment might be.
 All compliments will be reviewed by the Chief of Police.
-If you would like to log a compliment on a GCSPD member(s) please use the link below.
+If you would like to log a compliment on a Green Cove Springs Police Department (GCSPD) member(s) please use the Online Compliment Form.